hy/HyWay/README.md

 "HyWay" . . .   (: lots of things moving around, and it's almost always "under-construction" :)

-Currently supporting a test-bed and prototyping environment for the following projects:
+Currently supporting a testbed and prototyping environment for the following projects:

 * Childhood nutrition